 Review: What strikes you first about this one is the awesome majesty of the flying scenes.
 Aces High had some good quality flying scenes but they were nothing compared to this.
-These have a startling beauty to them like no other film has.
-Again, they’re real planes flying over southern England… most of the time… Although in the shots where they’re flying through clear blue skies with no ground in sight… yeah… they were filmed in Spain… We can’t begrudge them that though as the sky is the sky.
-But still, the flying scenes, accompanied by the fanatstic music are really beautiful.
-The Planes loop de-loop, they chase each other and they dance around in the sky in very much the same way that the real WW2 aces did… It all looks, for the most part realistic.
+These have a startling beauty to them, like no other film has.
+Again, they’re real planes flying over southern England, most of the time… Although in the shots where they’re flying through clear blue skies with no ground in sight… Yeah… They were filmed in Spain… We can’t begrudge them that though as the sky is the sky.
+But still, the flying scenes, accompanied by the fantastic music are really beautiful.
+The Planes loop de-loop, they chase each other and they dance around in the sky in very much the same way that the real WW2 aces did.
+It all looks, for the most part realistic.

 There are a few problems with these scenes however.
 Some of the explosions in the air are very dire and obviously fake.
-This isn’t due to the filmmakers though… it’s more to do with the fact that the film is nearly 45 years old and as such the techniques they used then have become a little dated.
-Granted, these days the explosions would probably be better… but the planes would undoubtedly be CGI and look a little rubbish.
-(Apparently they are remaking this film… and this WILL happen.).
-But that’s only the aerial explosions… and you can’t really blow up Heinkels and Spitfires in mid air… it wouldn’t be cost effective or safe.
-Admittedly some of the interior shots of pilots are a bit weak as well… but who cares about them.
+This isn’t due to the filmmakers though.
+It’s more to do with the fact that the film is nearly forty five years old and as such the techniques they used then have become a little dated.
+Granted, these days the explosions would probably be better, but the planes would undoubtedly be CGI and look a little rubbish.
+(Apparently they are remaking this film and this WILL happen.)
+But that’s only the aerial explosions… You can’t really blow up Heinkels and Spitfires in mid air… It wouldn’t be cost effective or safe.
+Admittedly, some of the interior shots of pilots are a bit weak as well… But who cares about them?

 Nevertheless, the rest of the explosions are awesome… and real… at REAL RAF sites.
-No using mocked up setes here… it’s all real.
+No using mocked up sets here… It’s all real.
 How they actually did it astonishes me as even all these years later most of it still looks good.
-If somebody had put me down in front of this film and not told me the year i would have guessed it was younger than it actually is.
-In most ways… this film defies it’s age and puts it’s modern counterpoints to shame (Yes… i’m looking at you… Pearl Harbour!).
-And although they make a few things up for plotting and there are mild anomalies here and there… this is about as accurate as it gets.
-I doubt we’ll see anything more accurate this late on in the challenge… Again, it puts it’s modern counterparts to shame (Again… looking at you Pearl Harbour).
+If somebody had put me down in front of this film and not told me the year I would have guessed it was younger than it actually is.
+In most ways, this film defies it’s age and puts it’s modern counterpoints to shame (Yes… I’m looking at you… Pearl Harbour!).
+And although they make a few things up for plotting and there are mild anomalies here and there, this is about as accurate as it gets.
+I doubt we’ll see anything more accurate this late on in the challenge.
+Again, it puts it’s modern counterparts to shame (Again… Looking at you, Pearl Harbour.)

-But although this film is likeable and entertaining one thing lets it down… It doesn’t really have any proper ‘characters’ as the film is more about the battle itself… which is kind of a good thing as there is less to distract from the main plot.
-There are a lot of characters… but unlike in say Gosford Park you do kind of know who each one is.
-The problem comes when it’s time for them to exit stage left… you don’t really know when they do.
-Michael Caine goes at one point (yes… he’s here… with a bad accent this time) and Christopher Plumber (Yup… Again!) survives but is badly injured… when these two things actually happened i’m not so sure.
-It might have been better if the film was a bit more character centric… but that’s only a might.
+But although this film is likeable and entertaining one thing lets it down.
+It doesn’t really have any proper ‘characters’ as the film is more about the battle itself, which is also kind of a good thing as there is less to distract from the main plot.
+There are a lot of characters but unlike in Gosford Park you do kind of know who each one is.
+The problem comes when it’s time for them to exit stage left.
+You don’t really know when they do.
+Michael Caine goes at one point (Yes… he’s here, with a bad accent this time) and Christopher Plumber (Yup… Again!) survives but is badly injured… When these two things actually happened I’m not so sure.
+It might have been better if the film was a bit more character centric, but that’s only a might.

-Oh… and for some reason Barrack Obamma turns up as a Polish pilot… Blink and you’ll miss him.
+Oh… And for some reason Barrack Obama turns up as a Polish pilot… Blink and you’ll miss him.